chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< note >}} Selecting a specific cookbook will redirect you to the audit section of the **Cookbook** main tab.
 {{< /note >}}

-The slider tab also contains the `Operator` and `Version` of the cookbooks.
+The slider tab contains the `Operator` and `Version` of the cookbooks.

 {{< figure src="/images/automate/cookbook-dependencies-from-policyfiles.png" alt="Cookbook Dependencies Button">}}